Fishing Report For Lums Pond, DE

 Fishing Report: Black & White Crappie

-Current Report: Slow
+Current Fishing Report: Slow

 WINTER.
 The current water temperature is in the low 30's, and now that the shallows have turned cold, crappie have migrated to deeper holding areas, mostly off shore.
 Currently they are being caught using a very slow presentation, in 6 to 8 feet of water.
 Most are caught around creek channel bends, deep brush piles, and main-lake contour drops.
 Good reports are coming from standing timber and brush piles, in the eastern arm.
 During warming trends, especially warm afternoons, they are drawn a bit shallower.
 Light tackle, with 4 lb to 8 lb line, is a popular choice.